quisquous/cactbot/docs/LogGuide.md

 - inconsistent text (gains effect vs suffers effect, begins casting vs readies, you vs player name)
 - often vague (the attack misses)
 - can change spelling at the whim of SquareEnix
+- requires the relevant type of line to be enabled in the player's battle log settings
+- is the most likely to require variants for other languages

 Instead, the recommendation is to base your triggers on ACT log lines that are not type `0x00`.
 Prefer using [NetworkBuff](#line26) line instead of "suffers the effect" game log lines.